eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 Sadly, the paper handles this fairly quickly and without detail.
 It refers to another publication of the same authors, which I could not find.
 I had to look at the JVM implementation to understand it better.
 However, currently there are still bugs that are being fixed, where the alignment analysis is wrong, and other cases where it is too restrictive.

-First, we need to extract the **dependency graph** from the C2 see of nodes.
-Here we make use of the `memory slices` that were discovered by `Escape Analysis` (an algorith that determines which memory accesses are related, and which are provably unrelated).
+First, we need to extract the **dependency graph** from the C2 sea of nodes.
+Here we make use of the `memory slices` that were discovered by `Escape Analysis` (an algorithm that determines which memory accesses are related, and which are provably unrelated).
 We can ignore all inter-slice memory dependencies.
 Inside a memory slice, we need to ensure that `RAW` (read-after-write), `WAR` (write-after-read) and `WAW` (write-after-write) dependencies from the C2 graph are respected.
 But we can ignore `RAR` (read-after-read), since that is not a true dependency (swapping them has no effect).
 However, we can ignore `RAW`, `WAR` and `WAW` dependencies if they are provably accessing non-overlapping memory regions.